Ecwid/ecwid-api-docs/includes/_add_to_cp.md

 Ecwid will pass this data to your application as soon as it is opened in Ecwid Control panel.
 The way data is passed to your application and the way you should decrypt the received data depends on whether you process it on a client or a server side of your application.

-Below, you will find the differences between client and server side apps and which one suits your application.
+Below, you will find the description of a default user authentication for native applications.

-### Default Auth
+### Default User Authentication

-In the default auth process, Ecwid will call your iframe URL like this:
+In the default user auth process, Ecwid will call your iframe URL like this:

 `https://www.example.com/my-app-iframe-page#53035362c226163636573735f746f6b656e223a22776d6`

-We recommend using defailt authentication for simple applications built for one goal.
-For example:

-- Read-only access to store data
-- App uses [Application Storage](#application-storage) for user settings to pass user preferences to storefront
-- Other similar cases
+This process allows for simple user authentication in your app using the **Ecwid JS SDK**.

 [Continue with default authentication](#client-side-applications)

-### Enhanced Security Auth
+### Enhanced Security User Authentication

 In the enhanced security auth process, Ecwid will call your iframe URL like this:

 `https://www.example.com/my-app-iframe-page?payload=353035362c226163636573735f746f6b656e223a22776d6&cache-killer=13532`

-We recommend using this type of authentication for complex applications that can modify parts of a store and require additional security measures:
+We recommend using this type of authentication for complex applications that can modify parts of a store and require additional security measures.

-- Single Sign On for integration with 3rd party services (automated login)
-- App is working with private user data to modify the store orders, products, etc.
-- Other similar cases

 [Continue with enhanced security authentication](#server-side-applications)

-<aside class="note">By default, all applications are registered as <strong>client-side</strong> so you can start working on your application's tab right away without using server side.
-If you need your app to be switched to server-side, please contact us and we will update your app.</aside>
+<aside class="note">By default, Ecwid uses **Default User Authentication** process so you can start working on your application's tab right away without using server side.
+If you need your app to be switched to **Enhanced Security User Authentication**, please [contact us](/contact) and we will update your app.</aside>

-## Client-side applications
+## App authentication

+After your app authorized a user, it will need an **access token** to the Ecwid REST API to read and modify Ecwid store orders, products and other information.

+The process of getting the access token is different for each user authentication type.
+Both authentication processes are described below, so please check them out for more info on getting access tokens.

+## Default User Auth

 > Example of the iframe URL call in client-side apps